dasch-swiss/dsp-docs/docs/index.md

 # DaSCH Service Platform Documentation

-Welcome to DaSCH, the Swiss National Data and Service Center for the Humanities (DaSCH)!
+Welcome to DaSCH - Swiss National Data and Service Center for the Humanities!

 Our mission is to operate a platform for Humanities research data that ensures long-term availability of this data.